-The school also informs parents of the role of the Education Welfare Officer (EWO) and her contribution to raising levels of pupil attendance.
+The school also informs parents of the role of the Multi Agency Team and the work they will do alongside to raise levels of pupil attendance.

 Reporting absences

 It is the parents' responsibility to inform school of the reason for a child's absence as soon as possible.
 Parental contact, usually by telephone, on the first day of absence is the normal practice, followed by a written note upon the child's return to school.